kcsanjayj/kcsanjayj/README.md

 ### 👋 About

-I started with a simple curiosity: **how can we make machines do more than just follow instructions?**

-That question pulled me into **Machine Learning, AI, and eventually LLMs and Agentic AI**.

-I'm a fresher who enjoys learning from first principles, experimenting with ideas, and building things along the way.
+* 🧠 **Curious by nature** — fascinated by how machines can learn, reason, and make decisions.
+* 🤖 **Focused on AI** — exploring Machine Learning, LLMs, Agentic AI, and RAG.
+* 🔍 **Learn from first principles** — I like understanding what's happening under the hood, not just using the tools.
+* 🛠️ **Learn by building** — turning ideas into practical systems and learning from what breaks.

-My goal is simple: **understand AI deeply enough to build systems that are genuinely useful.**
+* 🎯 **Long-term goal** — become an AI Engineer who builds systems that are genuinely useful.

 ---